AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 One can use the same principles to compare work between chains that have different root tokens.
 Such a method is detailed in \autoref{alg:weightof-dex}.
 However, there is a major new caveat with this method: the DEX and price-finding methods now become *part* of the consensus methods of those chains.
 This caveat makes this context (with differing root tokens) much harder to reason about, and introduces questions like *What is the effect of front running?* and *Could an attacker exploit market conditions to perform a doublespend when they wouldn't normally be able to?*

+\begin{comment}
+This is defined so that it can be quoted later and doesn't need to be updated in multiple locations.
+\end{comment}

 \def\convertingWeightDexNotImportant{In the context of \emph{Ultra Terminum} and \emph{Amaroo}, these aren't questions that are important to answer.
 If \emph{Proof of Reflection} is ever used to secure multiple chains with heterogenous tokens, it's likely that either these questions will need to be answered or alternate methods will need to be devised.}

 \convertingWeightDexNotImportant